 The award will consist of a certificate and cheque for $5000.
 The money needs to go towards further ‘right-way’ science project support for example travel, training, field equipment and a report of how the money was spent provided to ESA (and Bush Heritage Australia).

-To be considered for the award you need to tick the box when you register for ESAus19 (or log in and update your details if you’ve already registered).
+To be considered for the award you need to tick the box when you register for the ESA Conference (or log in and update your details if you’ve already registered).